 All relevant test reports must be attached to the documents according to the applicable standards or regulations stated.

 Amazon has a strict policy on lithium battery products.
-Before you list your products on Amazon, you must ensure the compliance and submit relevant test report and certification to get approval.
+Before you list your products on Amazon, you must ensure compliance and submit relevant test reports and other relevant documents to get approval.

 Safety Data Sheet (SDS)

-Amazon generally requires importers to submit an SDS for their lithium battery products.
-The SDS shall include information such as:
+Amazon generally requires importers and manufacturers to submit an SDS for lithium batteries.
+The SDS should include information such as: